CamDavidsonPilon/lifelines/docs/examples.rst

-Plotting multiple figures on an plot:
+Plotting multiple figures on an plot
 ##############################################

 When `.plot` is called, an `axis` object is returned which can be passed into future calls of `.plot`: